rahulgautam21/CSC-510-SE-P2/README.md

 - NodeJS : The JavaScript runtime environment.
 It is used to run JavaScript on a machine rather than in a browser.

+# Software used
+- Code development: We use visual studio code.
+Installation steps can be found [here](https://code.visualstudio.com/)

+- Database: We use MongoDB community edition as the database for the project.
+Installation steps can be found [here](https://www.mongodb.com/docs/manual/administration/install-community/)

+- Testing: We use Postman to test backend APIs.
+Installation steps can be found [here](https://www.postman.com/downloads/)

+- Database View: We use Studio3T to check the data stored in the database.
+Installation steps can be found [here](https://studio3t.com/download/)

 # Group members
 * Chirrag Nangia
 * Saswat Priyadarshan